 The National Assessment and Accreditation Council (NAAC) awarded an A grade to Amrita Vishwa Vidyapeetham.
-“It was perhaps one of the most complex accreditation exercises undertaken by NAAC,” said Prashant R. Nair, Vice Chair of Department of IT, who was appointed as a university-wide coordinator.
-“Over a hundred people in the university were directly involved with the accreditation exercise, serving as campus-level, school-level and department-level coordinators.”
+“It was perhaps one of the most complex accreditation exercises undertaken by NAAC,” said Prashant R. Nair, Vice Chair of Department of IT, who was appointed as a the institution-wide coordinator.
+“Over a hundred people in the institution were directly involved with the accreditation exercise, serving as campus-level, school-level and department-level coordinators.”

-“We are today, perhaps, the only university in the country with five campuses,” stated the Pro-Chancellor, Br.
+“We are today, perhaps, the only institution in the country with five campuses,” stated the Pro-Chancellor, Br.
 Abhayamrita Chaitanya, in a letter to the entire Amrita fraternity including students, faculty, and staff.
 “The NAAC team was appreciative of the fact that in spite of the multiple campuses, multiple schools, multiple disciplines, we are a very cohesive, vibrant, dedicated and well managed unit.
-Almost every school in the university is less than ten years old,” he added.
+Almost every school in at Amrita is less than ten years old,” he added.

 January 30, 2009